canonical/hotsos/README.md

 # hotsos

 Collect information about specific applications and raise issues when problems are detected.
-Can be run against host or sosreport.
+Can be run against a host or sosreport.

 A number of application plugins are supported including Openstack, Ceph, Kubernetes, Juju and more.
 The standard output is structured YAML format.